With the ECB Keeping Its Policy Rate Unchanged, Should We Be Wary of Further Euro Declines?

 - Germany's Consumer Price Index

 In the U.S. currency market yesterday, the U.S. dollar rose during U.S. trading hours after the number of new U.S. unemployment insurance claims, released yesterday, fell slightly to 211,000 from the previous reading of 221,000.The EUR/USD pair fell from 1.0756 to 1.699.
-The decline was driven by resistance at the 20-period moving average on the hourly chart.
-On the 4-hour chart, the EUR/USD price has fallen to the -2σ level of the Bollinger Bands, and a similar pattern is visible on the daily chart.
+The decline occurred as the pair was capped by the 20-period moving average on the hourly chart.
+On the 4-hour chart, the EUR/USD price has fallen to just above the -2σ level of the Bollinger Bands, and a similar pattern is evident on the daily chart.

-Following yesterday’s ECB policy rate announcement, in which the policy rate was kept unchanged at 4.50%, the euro became the weakest currency among major currencies.The EUR/JPY pair fell in contrast to the movement of the USD/JPY pair, dropping from 164.695 to 163.934.
+Following yesterday’s announcement of the ECB’s policy rate—which remained unchanged at 4.50%—the euro became the weakest currency among European currencies after the announcement.The euro/yen pair fell in contrast to the movement of the dollar/yen pair, dropping from 164.695 to 163.934.
 On the 4-hour chart, while the 75-period moving average is providing support on the downside, the price is forming lower highs, so we will be watching closely to see if a recovery occurs during European trading hours.